 Architectural Alternatives to Long Prompts

-Retrieval-Augmented Generation (RAG): Store your knowledge base externally and retrieve only the most relevant pieces for each query.
+Store your knowledge base externally and retrieve only the most relevant pieces for each query.
 This keeps prompts concise while still accessing large amounts of information.
-A product documentation system we built had 2.3 million tokens of documentation but constructed prompts averaging 1,400 tokens by retrieving only relevant sections for each question.
+A product-documentation Q&A system with millions of tokens of source documentation can comfortably run with prompts averaging well under 2,000 tokens by retrieving only the relevant sections for each question.
+Explore RAG alternatives like CAG and GraphRAG for different architectural approaches.

 Monitoring and Continuous Optimization